 The Institute of Advanced Motorists (IAM) also offers an advanced driving course, but says their emphasis is on the value of the training, not any additional insurance cost cutting benefits.

-“The problem with offering incentives for advanced driver training courses is that there are never enough hard statistics for the big insurers to get on-board.
+Neil Greig, director of policy and research at IAM, says: "The problem with offering incentives for advanced driver training courses it that there are never enough hard statistics for the big insurers to get on-board.

-"Insurers ideally want to see years of data proving that drivers who took a particular course, such as Pass Plus, have fewer accidents.
+"Insurers ideally want to see years of data proving that drivers who took a particular course, such as the Pass Plus, have fewer accidents.

 "They would then be able to offer discounts based on the facts that drivers with this particular driver training are a safer risk.

-“But no-one has done this research, which is why so few insurers offer a Pass Plus discount."
+"So no-one has done this research, which is why so few insurers offer a Pass Plus discount."

 Yet drivers under the age of 25 account for only 12% of all driving licence holders, according to the ABI.

-Can black box tech cut insurance costs?
+Can telematics cut insurance costs?